AWS CONFIG "Timeline"

 For the TimeLine prototype I decided to use Axure RP to show the design and interaction of the idea.
 One of the main reasons why I decided to use Axure to develop the prototype was the limit of time that I had to transform the idea into a playable artifact.

 One problem that I had to face as a result of using Axure for developing the prototype consisted of the animation limitations of the tool.
 It was complicated to match the effect that we were looking for when navigating through pages using the direction controls.
-However, with a little research and help from other peers, I was able to represent with accuracy the animation using Axure RP.

 STORY OF A TIMELINE